-The physical property data obtained from the basement units can be separated into three distinct units or divisions based on magnetic susceptibility: (1) Cores 324-U1350A-7R through 11R (~150-190 m CSF-A), (2) Cores 12R through 21R (~190-270 m CSF-A), and (3) Cores 22R through 26R (~270-316 m CSF-A) and three distinct units based on NGR: (1) Cores 324-U1350A-7R through 10R (~150-175 m CSF-A), (2) Cores 11R through 24R (~175-295 m CSF-A), and (3) Cores 24R through 26R (~295-

-316 m CSF-A).
-Interestingly, neither set of divisions corresponds with any of the stratigraphic units except for the lowermost NGR division.
+The physical property data separate the basement into three distinct units or divisions based on magnetic susceptibility: (1) Cores 324-U1350A-7R through 11R (~150-190 mbsf), (2) Cores 12R through 21R (~190-270 mbsf), and (3) Cores 22R through 26R (~270-316 mbsf), and into three distinct, but different, units based on NGR: (1) Cores 324-U1350A-7R through 10R (~150-175 mbsf), (2) Cores 11R through 24R (~175-295 mbsf), and (3) Cores 24R through 26R (~295-316 mbsf).
+Interestingly, neither set of divisions corresponds with any of the stratigraphic units, except for the lowermost NGR division.
 Magnetic susceptibility shows a decreasing downhole trend from >2000 × 10-5 SI in the upper portion of Subunit IIa to <1000 × 10-5 SI in the lowermost Unit IV.
 A sharp decrease in magnetic susceptibility is found between Cores 324-U1350A-21R and 22R within the pillow basalts of Subunit IIc.
 This decrease corresponds to the disappearance of sediment interbeds and the onset of a continuous stack of pillows.

-Data from the NGR logger yields generally low counts (<5 cps) with two notable exceptions.
-These exceptions occur in the upper portion of Subunit IIa and in the lower Unit IV.
-Examination of spectra from both of these intervals shows that counts are dominated by products of the 40K decay chain.
-This is in agreement with the increased K-rich alteration clays seen in the lowermost Unit IV.
-The GRA bulk density is consistently around 2.5 g/cm3 throughout Units II-IV.
-Measurements of discrete bulk density samples agree fairly well with the maximum values of the whole-round data, having uniform values with an average of 2.61 ± 0.17 g/cm3 (2σ).
+Data from the Natural Gamma Ray Logger yields generally low counts (<5 cps), with two notable exceptions.
+The exceptions occur in the upper portion of Subunit IIa and in the lower part of Unit IV.
+Examination of spectra from both of these intervals shows that counts are dominated by products of K decay.
+This is in agreement with the increased K-rich alteration (clays) seen in the lowermost part of Unit IV.
+The GRA bulk density is consistently around 2.5 g/cm throughout Units II-IV.
+Bulk density measurements of discrete samples agree fairly well with the maximum values of the whole-round data, having uniform values with an average of $2.61 \pm 0.17$ g/cm $(2\sigma)$ .
 Porosity measurements on discrete samples are from 3.43% to 28.45% and display a good negative correlation with P-wave velocity, as expected.
-P-wave velocity shows no appreciable anisotropy and averages 4.793 ± 1.249 km/s, which is typical for basaltic material and of a similar range to measured velocities from recovered igneous material in all sites.
+P-wave velocity shows no appreciable anisotropy and averages $4.793 \pm 1.249$ km/s, which is typical for basaltic material and of a similar range to measured velocities in igneous rocks in all sites.
 Overall, discrete physical property measurements do not change significantly with different stratigraphic units.

 A total of 42 samples were analyzed for paleomagnetism (18 AF and 24 thermal demagnetizations).
 AF demagnetizations were characteristic of low-coercivity magnetic minerals, except for the samples from Sections 324-U1350A-25R-2 to 26R-1.
-All the AF-demagnetized samples have a stable direction pointing toward the origin, but the inclinations derived from principal component analysis (PCA) show a large spread, between -12° and 27° .
+All the AF-demagnetized samples have a stable direction pointing toward the origin, but the inclinations derived from principal component analysis show a large spread, between -12° and 27°.
 Thermal demagnetizations indicate a large distribution of Ti content in the samples.
-PCA carried out on the thermal demagnetization specimens defined stable magnetization components but also lead to a scatter of inclination values.
+Principal component analysis carried out on the thermal demagnetization specimens defined stable magnetization components but also led to a scatter of inclination values.
 Overall, inclinations are shallow, both positive and negative, but with large variations even within the same stratigraphic unit.

-Because the logging tools were unable to leave the drill pipe and enter open hole, only gamma ray measurements could be recorded from inside the BHA.
-The gamma ray data in the shallow sediments show an anomaly from seafloor to ~25 m wireline log matched depth below seafloor.
+Because the logging tools were unable to leave the drill pipe and enter the open hole, only gamma ray measurements could be recorded from inside the BHA.
+The gamma ray data in the shallow sediments show an anomaly from the seafloor to ~25 m wire-line log matched depth below seafloor.
 The contributions to this anomaly are mainly an increase in Th and a smaller contribution from U.

-Synthesis

-Sediments
+Synthesis Sediments